Share this post:

 We are here to organize the best island hopping tour from Mykonos for you!

 From Mykonos to Paros

 The ferry trip from Mykonos to Paros lasts for only 30-60 min depending on the vessel.
-This is among the most popular Mykonos’ day trips to other Greek islands.
+This is among the most popular Mykonos’ day trips to other islands.
 Tourists can take the morning ferry from Mykonos and arrive a few minutes later in Parikia, the port and main town of Paros island.